NinjaGodIvan/Flashcards/Flashcards/README.md

 #### MySQL INFO:

-1. Make sure that the user and your password is correct when connecting to MySQL server.
+1. Make sure that the user and your password is correct on DatabaseHandler.java when connecting to MySQL server.
 Otherwise, it will throw an error and you can't access your flashcard sets.

-2. On the console log from any IDE or terminal, if it displays this following error: **The server time zone value 'time_zone_value' is unrecognized or represents more than one time zone.
-You must configure either the server or JDBC driver (via the 'serverTimezone' configuration property) to use a more specifc time zone value if you want to utilize time zone support**, run this MySQL command => **SET GLOBAL time_zone = 'time_zone_value'**.

-3. You can download MySQL Workbench to also keep track of flashcard sets (tables) and their flashcards (rows).
+2. You can download MySQL Workbench to also keep track of flashcard sets (tables) and their flashcards (rows).
 It is much more convenient that running in the terminal or command prompt.

-4. The application is not designed for users to change the flashcard set's name.
+3. The application is not designed for users to change the flashcard set's name.
 You have to run a command to change the name of the table and ensure that its name is wrapped around with brackets.